-This project was a fun opportunity to fit-in but add a respectful level of refinement and simplicity to this 1980s development.
+This project was a fun opportunity to fit-in but add a level of refinement to this 1980s development.
 The HOA is made-up of open-minded individuals who were okay stepping-out of the box a little-bit.
 Some previous projects had integrated standing-seam roofs in accent-entry areas only.
 They entertained the idea of a zinc-clad standing-seam roof for this project pending samples and exterior paint finish review.

-The entry concept below cleans-up the original inarticulate, busy, non-descript entry with the most simple extension of the existing roof structure.
+The entry concept below cleans-up the original inarticulate, busy, nondescript entry with the most simple extension of the existing roof structure.
 New front doors/windows face the street and include clear glazing to see directly-in, with foyer gallery wall providing visual privacy into the actual living spaces.
 The new garden privacy gate continues material and detail complimenting the new glass and aluminum overhead door.

 Later during the construction process, we refined the stair guardrails to follow the same slatwall detail for continuity and simplification.
 At this time, we were considering linear pin-lights hanging over the kitchen island.
-Later with client research and input, we changed to simple 2″ can-lights over the island, and added a glass chandelier over the dining table to the far-right.
-It had to be one or the other, because if we did pendant lights in each location, it could have gotten to cluttered visually.
+Instead, we shifted to simple 2″ can-lights over the island, and added a glass chandelier at dining table.
+It had to be either-or, because pendant lights in each location could have gotten cluttered visually.
 Good call by Judy once again.

 From the lakeside, we looked at what impactful changes we could make within budget.
 The scope of this project focused primarily on the main level, with only minor cosmetic touches on the lower level.
 You can see below how the new glazing and lighted space presents from the lake.
-Master Bedroom to the left was originally to include glass transom and vaulted wood ceilings (concept), but we later downplayed that area during the budgeting process.
-Design concepts can work a number of ways at various budgets, and your Architect is the go-to resource to make the right value-engineering decisions (which happen on all projects).
-In the case of this project, the Architect was also the Construction Manager (via WERK | Building Modern), which streamlines the process even more.
+Bedroom to the left originally included glass transom and vaulted ceilings, but these enhancements were simplified during budgeting process.

 Lakeside View from Dock (Rendering) – Modern Lakehouse – Clearwater

-Construction Begins – Modern Lakehouse
+Construction Process – Modern Lakehouse

 We love breaking it open and getting to work.
-This photo below shows the framing stage after it has been cleaned-out and reframed.
-All window openings are blocked-in for the winter process as we await window order delivery.
+This photo below shows the framing stage after framers cleaned-out the space and blocked-in openings for winter until receiving windows.
 On the west-wall to the right, we added steel structure where needed to support the wind-loads and wall spans.
-We also modified existing trusses with structural engineer design-assistance.
+Furthermore, we modified existing trusses with structural engineer design-assistance.

 The construction of the project started in late fall-early winter 2016.
 It looks like it was snowing this day (view from dock below).